Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-JIRA-5+.md

 ![](img/Using_SpiraTeam_with_JIRA_5+_37.png)

-On this screen you need to enter the ID of the custom field that you're using to store severities in JIRA and populate the **Custom 01 property with this value** (see above).
+On this screen you need to enter the ID of the custom field that you're using to store severities in JIRA and populate the **Severity Field property with this value** (see above).
 The ID can be found by using the Custom Fields tab of the Jira Configuration Helper:

 ![](img/Using_SpiraTeam_with_JIRA_5+_38.png)